milen-sage/HTAN-data-pipeline/DOCUMENTATION.md

 }
 ```

-* Dataset upload from an existing GC bucket to another AWS S3 storage location:
+* Dataset upload from an existing GCS bucket to another AWS S3 storage location:

 ```python
 if (isAwesome){